caproto/caproto/doc/source/sync-client.rst

    richer_res = read('random_walk:dt', data_type='time')
    richer_res.metadata
    richer_res.metadata.timestamp
-   richer_res.stamp.to_datetime()  # a convenience method
+   richer_res.metadata.stamp.as_datetime()  # a convenience method

-See :doc:`read` for more information on the values accepted by the ``data_type`` parameter.
+See :func:`read` for more information on the values accepted by the ``data_type`` parameter.

 .. note::